 Get personal support between visits

 OneSource™ Case Managers are here to help.
 OneSource is a personalized program that provides disease information, community resources, and ongoing support for patients and their caregivers.
-OneSource is staffed by Alexion Case Managers, all of whom are registered nurses with extensive clinical experience.
+OneSource is staffed by Alexion Case Managers, all of whom have extensive training and experience.